-Pradaxa lawsuits claim the blood thinner’s manufacturer failed to warn patients about the drug’s higher risk of severe bleeding.
-Early Pradaxa patients could even bleed to death, as there was no antidote for years.
+Pradaxa lawsuits claim the blood thinner's manufacturer failed to warn patients about the drug's high risk of severe bleeding.
+Early Pradaxa patients were at risk of bleeding to death, as there was no antidote for years.
 Pradaxa patients have filed 4,000+ lawsuits against Boehringer Ingelheim.
 Many of these lawsuits were resolved as part of a $650 million settlement.

 Why Are People Filing Pradaxa Lawsuits?

 In recent years, concern over the blood thinner Pradaxa has led thousands of people to file lawsuits against Boehringer Ingelheim, the drug's manufacturer.
 The primary claim against the pharmaceutical company is that it failed to warn consumers about the medication's high risk of severe bleeding.

 Many lawsuits against Pradaxa refer to the fact that for the first five years Pradaxa was available to the public, no antidote existed to reverse the effects of the drug.
 Patients who took the anticoagulant could potentially bleed to death from an otherwise minor injury.
 Bruising and internal bleeding could also cause major health issues for people taking the drug.